MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/index.md

 ---
 layout: listing
+description: Samples, resources and instructions around run a GH Actions workflow
 ---
 # Workflows
-> Samples, resources and instructions around run a GH Actions workflow

 This section covers a variety of tools and flows including Python, NPM, Jekyll, GitHub Pages and mixing them together.
 Here are some highlights: